dotnet/docs-desktop/dotnet-desktop-guide/framework/winforms/advanced/matrix-representation-of-transformations.md

  ![Transformations-art07](./media/aboutgdip05-art07.gif "AboutGdip05_art07")

  All of the transformations shown in the preceding figure are linear transformations.
 Certain other transformations, such as translation, aren't linear, and can't be expressed as multiplication by a 2×2 matrix.
-Suppose you want to start with the point (2, 1), rotate it 90 degrees, translate it 3 units in the x direction, and translate it 4 units in the y direction.
+Assume that you want to start with the point (2, 1), rotate it 90 degrees, translate it 3 units in the x direction, and translate it 4 units in the y direction.
 You can accomplish this by using a matrix multiplication followed by a matrix addition.

  ![Transformations-art08](./media/aboutgdip05-art08.gif "AboutGdip05_art08")